google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships.md

 The ARIA specification lists <a href="https://www.w3.org/TR/wai-aria/states_and_properties#attrs_relationships" target="_blank">eight relationship attributes</a>.
-Six of these, `aria-activedescendant`, `aria-controls`, `aria-describedby`, `aria-flowto`, `aria-labelledby`, and `aria-owns`, take a reference to one or more elements to create a new link between elements on the page.
+Six of these, `aria-activedescendant`, `aria-controls`, `aria-describedby`, `aria-labelledby`, and `aria-owns`, take a reference to one or more elements to create a new link between elements on the page.
 The difference in each case is what that link means and how it is presented to users.

 ### aria-owns